thugmba/CG/index.md

   - <https://helpdesk.thu.edu.tw/>

 ## Communication

+Mastering professional email communication help you make a positive impression on everyone you work with.
+Each email you write is an opportunity to show **respect**, **clarity**, and **professionalism**, qualities that will set you apart in any field you choose.

 - THU's official email will be used for all course-related communication. (e.g., xyz@thu.edu.tw)
 - To send course-related emails to the instructor, log in to <https://tmail.thu.edu.tw> and send your email from there.
 This ensures emails are not filtered as spam by the university system.